ThinkDataEd/curriculum/docs/unit1/lesson3.md

     100. Friends or Number of Friends

-3. :material-chat-outline:{title="Discussion"} Next, have a class discussion about how the values from “Shoe” are different than the values from “Height.”
+3. Next, have a class discussion about how the values from “Shoe” are different than the values from “Height.”

     100. The values from “Shoe” are either “sneakers” or “sandals”.